Admission for the January 2025 academic session is ongoing Apply Now!

 Research Method II2

-• Prepare and present a research proposal;
+• Prepare and present a research proposal.

-• Collect and organize meaningful data;
+• Collect and organise meaningful data.

 • Apply appropriate statistics in data analysis.